Fukki/auto-pot/README.md

 ***MP Pot always used ignore combat***</br>
 ***All pot not use when contract, mount, battleground***</br>
 ***config.json, hp.json, mp.json will generate after enter the game***</br>

+#Config.json
+{
+    "enabled": true,  #enable and disable this module "hp": false,      #if set true = always use HP pot, false = need in game command for enable "mp": true,       #if set true = always use MP pot, false = need in game command for enable "notice": false   #if set true = notice your pot left, false = not notice }

+#Noted Commit 30
+- added "inCombat" option into hp.json and mp.json make your way setting only used in combat or not
+- for old user and lazy to add it with your self just removed hp.json and mp.json then re-login for new generate